 Martin cooper, the designer of the world's first mobile phone (the Motorola DynTAC 8000x), says he was inspired by the pocket-sized wireless communication devices seen in the series Star Trek of 1966.

 Today, many companies (including Apple and Microsoft) invite people who write science fiction to talk about what's going on in technology.
 This relationship is often defined design fiction and talking about it is intended to inspire engineers and creatives to come up with new and revolutionary product ideas.

 Cory Doctorow, author of the science fiction novel Little Brother, lectures on design fiction.
-“I really like design narrative or prototyping.
+"I really like design fiction or prototyping.
 Companies commission stories about people using a technology to decide if it's worth making.
-It is like an architect who creates the rendering of a building to show it in advance ”.
-This too is predictive programming, after all.
-In a good way.
+It's like an architect rendering a building to show it in advance." after all, predictive programming, in a good way.

 Popular examples of predictive programming

 Perhaps the oldest example of predictive programming is found in Morgan Robertson's novel, "The sinking of the Titan", year 1898.
 Rtells the story of a glorious ship called the Titan which is believed to be unsinkable but during an April voyage to the North Atlantic Ocean, it hits an iceberg and sinks along with the 2.500 passengers on board.
 Remind you of something?

 14 years after the novel, the Titanic met the same fate as the Titan.
 On April 15, 1912, the Titanic sank in the North Atlantic with 1500 passengers after colliding with an iceberg.
 The month, the location, the conditions in which the ships crashed, even the size and speed of the Titan and Titanic are similar.
 Predictive programming ante litteram?
 No. A large number of ships have been sunk by icebergs - it's no surprise that they both use it as the subject of a novel, and that it happens in real life.